-The costs of home ownership and rent can be compared to a household's ability to pay for housing, using the 2016 HUD-established Area Median Family Income (MFI) limit for San Bernardino County of \$65,000.
+The costs of home ownership and rent can be compared to a household's ability to pay for housing, using the 2019 HUD-established Area Median Family Income (MFI) limit for San Bernardino County of \$69,700.
 Table 2-24 illustrates maximum affordable mortgage payments and rents for a four-person household in San Bernardino County.
 Affordable housing cost is based on a maximum of 30 percent of gross household income devoted to mortgage or rental costs.
 These maximum affordable costs would be adjusted downward for smaller households, or upward for larger households.

 A comparison between the maximum affordable purchase prices in Table 2-24 and the median housing sales price for the City show that homeownership is unlikely for all four income groups.
-As discussed above, Rialto had a median sales price of \$302,000 in April 2016 for single family homes sold in Rialto, which is still higher than the highest affordable home price for even a moderate-income family of five or more.
-Furthermore, housing data shows that larger homes, of over 2,500 square feet or more, are typically only affordable to above moderate-income households, whether new or existing stock.
-When considering that affordability limits are based on a family of four, and that HCD and HUD have suggested that more than one person per room creates overcrowding, this reduces the inventory of resale stock suitable for a larger family to two and three bedroom units.
+As discussed above, Rialto had a median sales price of \$363,500 in August 2019 for single family homes sold in Rialto, which is still higher than the highest affordable home price for even a moderate-income family of five or more.
+Furthermore, the data in this report shows that larger homes, of over 2,000 square feet or more, are typically only affordable to above moderate-income households, whether new or existing stock.
+When considering that affordability limits are based on a family of four, and that HCD and HUD have suggested that more than one person per room creates overcrowding, this reduces the inventory of resale stock suitable for a larger family to two and three-bedroom units.
 This suggests that there is a need to augment the existing housing stock to accommodate households with incomes below the County median.
-There is also potential to offer homeownership opportunities (through down payment assistance, tax credits, etc.) for households with incomes below the County median to maximize the wealth of existing older units in the City available at affordable prices.
+There is also potential to offer homeownership opportunities for households with incomes below the County median to maximize the wealth of existing older units in the City available at affordable prices.

 In comparison, the rental market can accommodate the rental housing needs of Rialto's lower income households.
-According to the 2010-2014 American Community Survey, the average rent price in Rialto was \$1,088 per month as shown in Table 2-22.
+According to the 2013-2017 American Community Survey, the average rent price in Rialto was \$1,147per month as shown in Table 2-22.
 Rental housing in the City can generally be considered affordable to low-income households and moderate-income households.
 The remaining two income groups, including extremely low-, and very low-income, are unable to afford a housing unit with more than one-bedroom at market rate.

 HUD and HCD have established that a one-bedroom unit is not acceptable for a four-person family.
 To avoid overcrowded conditions (more than one person per room), a family of four must find housing with three or more bedrooms, making the Rialto rental market particularly challenging for lower income households.
-Similarly, the median rent of two bedroom units is more than \$1,300 per month as summarized in Table 2-23.
+Similarly, the median rent of two-bedroom units is more than \$1,500 per month as summarized in Table 2-23.
 With few exceptions, rental prices for single-family homes and two-bedroom multi-family units were not affordable to lower income households.
 Extremely low- and very low-income households have few rental options available and may choose to share rental expenses with roommates, which may result in overcrowded conditions.

-Table 2-24: Affordable Rent and Purchase Price by Income Category Income Category 1 Maximum Income Affordable Monthly Rent Payment 2 Estimated Affordable Purchase Price 3 Extremely Low-Income (0-30% MFI) \$24,300 \$608 \$85,000 Very Low-Income (0-50% MFI) \$33,500 \$838 \$117,000 Low-Income (51-80% MFI) \$53,600 \$1,340 \$187,200 Moderate-Income (81-120% MFI) \$78,000 \$1,950 \$272,500
+Table 2-24: Affordable Rent and Purchase Price by Income Category Income Category 1 Maximum Income Affordable Monthly Rent Payment 2 Estimated Affordable Purchase Price 3 Extremely Low-Income (0-30% MFI) \$20,910 \$522.75 \$96,750 Very Low-Income (0-50% MFI) \$34,850 \$871.25 \$161,250 Low-Income (51-80% MFI) \$55,760 \$1,394 \$258,000 Moderate-Income (81-120% MFI) \$83,640 \$2,091 \$387,500

-Source: California Department of Housing and Community Development, State Income Limits for 2016.
+Source: California Department of Housing and Community Development, State Income Limits for 2019.
+Notes: